Washington State Legislature: Meetings

 The bicameral body is composed of legislators, beginning the legislative session annually on the second Monday in January.
 In odd-numbered years, when the state budget is debated upon, the State Legislature meets for 105 days, and in even-numbered years for 60 days.
 The Governor of Washington can call legislators in for a special 30-day session at any time.
 Legislators also can call themselves into special session by a two-thirds vote by both the House of Representatives and the State Senate.

 Television coverage

 Debates within both the House and Senate, as well as committee meetings and other special events within or relating to the legislature are broadcast throughout Washington on TVW, the state public affairs network.

-Debates can also be found on the web at TVW.org.
+Redistricting

+The Washington legislature is redistricted once every 10 years following the decennial census.
+The state uses a bipartisan redistricting commission typically made up of two Democrats and two Republicans with one non-voting chair.
+The commission must approve a map by November 15 of the year after the census.
+Once the map is approved by the commission, the legislature has 30 days from the start of the next legislative session to make any adjustments, which must be approved by a two-thirds vote in both houses of the legislature.

 Vacancies

+In Washington, special elections to fill vacancies for partisan offices may only be held during the November general election.
+The vacancy must occur before the beginning of the filing period in early May in order to appear on that November's ballot; otherwise, the special election is not held until the following year.
+If there was already a regularly scheduled election for that office in the same year that the vacancy occurred, the special and regular election take place simultaneously appearing once on the ballot with the winner beginning their term as soon as their election is certified by the Secretary of State.

-Unlike some state legislatures, the Washington State Legislature does not hold a special election between general elections if a seat becomes vacant in the middle of a term.
-Instead, the county central committee of the political party that last held the seat in the county that contains the district nominates three candidates and the board of county commissioners chooses among them.
-A special election is then held alongside November general elections.
-Where a district spans counties, the state central committee of the party selects the candidates and the boards of county commissioners of all the counties jointly choose one.
+Until the special election can be held, an appointee fills the seat.
+If the district is entirely within one county, the county central committee of the political party that last held the seat in the county that contains the district calls a meeting of the Precinct Committee Officers who reside in the district to nominate three candidates and the board of county commissioners chooses among them.
+Where a district spans counties, the state central committee of the party calls and runs the meeting of the Precinct Committee Officers who nominate the three candidates from which the boards of county commissioners of all the counties jointly choose one.